 - Damnatio Memoriae: The intentional "condemnation of memory" (erasing someone from history).

-- Difficult Heritage: Sites related to "shameful" history (e.g., concentration camps).
+(Read this article about a Soviet Sanatorium in Georgia for more on dark heritage) - Difficult Heritage: Sites related to "shameful" history (e.g., concentration camps).

 - Digital Memory: How the internet and algorithms shape what we remember and forget.